HumanSignal/label-studio/docs/source/tags/pairwise.md

 | [selectionStyle] | <code>string</code> | Style for the selection |

 ### Example
+Basic labeling configuration to compare two passages of text:

 ```html
 <!--Basic labeling configuration to compare two passages of text -->
 <View>